World Dryer: History

 World Dryer was founded in 1950 by inventor George Clemens, with the intention of inventing and selling a new hand dryer that could compete against paper towels.
-It was better for the environment, more sanitary (this claim has been disputed by recent studies), and required less frequent maintenance.
 Three years later, Clemens patented a new hand dryer design, called the Model A. The original version of the Model A featured a wall-mounted assembly, a cast-iron cover, push-button operation, and a swivel nozzle.

-The Model A quickly became the industry-standard electric hand dryer, and established World Dryer as the premier manufacturer of electric hand dryers.
-Beginning in 1955, World Dryer began manufacturing and exporting units internationally via a partnership with UK-based Warner Howard Limited.
+Beginning in 1955, World Dryer began manufacturing and exporting units internationally via a partnership with UK-based Warner Howard Limited (later taken over by Caerphilly-based Personnel Hygiene Services).

 In 1968, World Dryer introduced a version of the Model A with a recessed assembly rather than a wall-mounted version.
 This version, called the Model RA, was modified slightly in 1990 to ensure compliance with the Americans With Disabilities Act of 1990, and was further modified in 2005 with a squashed nozzle (Q Nozzle).
 Other available options on the Model A include a steel cover rather than a cast iron one (DA) and a fixed non-swivel nozzle (A5).

 In 1974, World Dryer was acquired by Beatrice Foods Co., and underwent a rebranding later that year, which saw the introduction of the current dark red "globe" logo.
-Also in 1974, World Dryer introduced a new hair dryer, called the Model B, which features the same motor and assembly as the Model A, but the unit is flipped upside down and is changed from a 30-second timer to a 80-second timer.
+Also in 1974, World Dryer introduced a new hair dryer, called the Model B (later renamed the “Airstyle”), which features the same motor and assembly as the Model A, but the unit is flipped upside down (blowing air up instead of down) and has a longer 80-second timer.

 In 1985, Beatrice Foods Co. spun off World Dryer as an independent company.
 Model As manufactured during Beatrice Foods Co.'s ownership of World Dryer from the mid-1970s to mid-1980s include the byline "A Division of Beatrice Foods Co" on their front labels.
-World Dryer sold their hand dryer model units to Bradley Corp with a modified version of the their cast iron cover.
+World Dryer sold their hand dryer model units to Bradley Corp with a modified version of their cast iron cover.

 In 1986, World Dryer introduced two new low-cost models, the NoTouch and the Airspeed.
 The NoTouch was the first automatic hand dryer.